• Skip to primary navigation

 Definition of Band and Orchestra

-An orchestra, on the other hand, is a group of musicians who play classical music.
-Orchestras typically have a larger number of musicians than bands, and they are divided into different sections based on the types of instruments they play.
-These sections include the strings (violins, violas, cellos, and basses), woodwinds (flutes, clarinets, oboes, and bassoons), brass (trumpets, horns, trombones, and tubas), and percussion (drums, cymbals, and other instruments that are struck or shaken).
+An orchestra is a large group of musicians focused on classical music, usually featuring more players than bands.
+It’s split into sections like strings (violins, violas, cellos, and basses), woodwinds (flutes, clarinets, oboes, and bassoons), brass (trumpets, horns, trombones, and tubas), and percussion (drums, cymbals, and shakeable instruments).

 Instrumentation Differences